-[Regulation 51 amended in Gazette 28 April 1995 p.
+[Regulation 51 amended in Gazette 28 Apr 1995 p.
 1460.]

-52. Original of log delivery note to be delivered to CEO within 3 days
+52. Original of log delivery note to be delivered to CEO within 3 days after receipt at sawmill

 The owner and the manager of a sawmill shall ensure that where the original of any completed log delivery note is received at the sawmill, the log delivery note is delivered to the CEO or a forest officer within 3 working days from the day on which the delivery note is received at the sawmill.